On the matching complexes of categorical product of path graphs: Future Directions

 \section{Future Directions}

 We proved that for $n \geq 3$ and $3 \leq m \leq 5$, the matching complex of $P_n \times P_m$ is homotopy equivalent to a wedge of spheres.
-For $m =3$, we have given a closed-form formula for the number and dimension of spheres appearing in the wedge.
+For $m =3$, we explicitly compute the number and dimension of spheres appearing in the wedge.
 Further, for $m \in \{4, 5\}$, we have given the minimum and maximum dimension of spheres appearing in the wedge in $\mathsf{M}(P_n \times P_m)$.
-This exploration naturally leads to the following question:

-\begin{ques} Can we determine the dimensions of the spheres appearing in the wedge representing the homotopy types of the matching complexes of categorical products $P_n\times P_4$ and $P_n\times P_5$? \end{ques}

-Based on the main result of this article and our computer-based computations, we propose the following:
+This exploration naturally leads to the following question: \begin{ques} Can we determine the dimensions of the spheres appearing in the wedge representing the homotopy types of the matching complexes of categorical products $P_n\times P_4$ and $P_n\times P_5$? \end{ques} Based on the main result of this article and our computer-based computations, we propose the following:

 \begin{conj} For $n\geq 3$ and $m\geq 6$, the matching complex of categorical product $P_n\times P_m$ is homotopy equivalent to a wedge of spheres. \end{conj}